 Applicants may move up or down on the waiting list.
 For example, consider an applicant to the 1st grade who is offered an enrollment seat and who has a sibling who is placed on the waitlist for 3rd grade in spot #50.
 The sibling applying for 3rd grade will be given a “sibling priority,” and will therefore move to the top of the 3rd grade waitlist (or near the top; there may be other siblings ahead of them).

--
+Campus Registration and Selection- Student registration in more than one campus

+Families registering in the Spring for Fall enrollment are allowed to apply for enrollment to multiple campuses.
+If a family is offered a seat at more than one campus, the family is permitted to register at multiple campuses, but must select the campus of enrollment by May 1st.
+If the family does not select the campus of enrollment by May 1st, the student will remain enrolled at the most recently registered school and automatically be dropped from enrollment (including re-enrolled students) at former academies on May 2nd and beyond.
+Students who lose their enrollment seat will be required to re-apply for admission.
+After May 1st, multiple enrollments are not permitted.

 Geographic Boundaries for Enrollment: